 India has long been on my bucket list and I was excited to finally get there.
 Because we only had a week in India we decided to take a tour with Trinetra Tours.
 I can’t speak highly enough about the tour and service this tour company gave us.
 We had the trip of a lifetime exploring New Delhi, Agra, Jaipur and the Holy city of Varanasi.

-Through the changing scenery of these cities, I found that nothing can prepare you for the stunning beauty of the Taj Mahal, fortresses and Palaces of the Maharajas, the spirituality of the religion, the poverty or the heat, there is something special about India, it is a country that brings out so many emotions and I am so glad I got the chance to experience it.
+Through the changing scenery of these cities, I found that nothing can prepare you for the stunning beauty of the Taj Mahal, fortresses and Palaces of the Maharajas, the spirituality, the poverty or the heat, there is something special about India, it is a country that brings out so many emotions and I am so glad I got the chance to experience it.

 New Delhi – Sydney Australia

 With a heavy heart we said goodbye to India and boarded the flight home.
 We had the most incredible time travelling the World, we had seen so many things, some even changed our attitude and outlook on life.
 We have been extremely fortunate to be able to do all the things we have done and the memories will last forever.

 Travelling Business Class

 Wow!
 That’s how I describe Business Class, from the pre-take off Champagne in your extra wide seat, to the silver service dinnerware, restaurant quality food, selection of premium wine with dinner, flatbed and service, Business Class is everything people say it is, Wonderful!

-Of course this whole trip wouldn’t have been possible without Frequent Flyer points and now that they had been spent it was time to put our feet back firmly on the ground and I have taken many discount airline flights since, but I am very grateful to have been able to appreciate the comforts of Business Class during our world journeys.
+Of course this whole trip wouldn’t have been possible without Frequent Flyer points and now that they had been spent it was time to put our feet back firmly on the ground.
+Since then, I have taken many discount airline flights, but I am very grateful to have been able to appreciate the comforts of Business Class during our world journeys.